Kensington & ChelseaNews

 Some attendees were made to walk through metal-detecting “knife arches” as they arrived on Monday.

-Throughout the day there were 230 arrests, including 49 for possession of an offensive weapon, two for possession of a firearm and 12 for sexual offences.
+There were 349 arrests over the weekend – 102 on Sunday and 247 on Monday.
+These included 72 for possession of an offensive weapon, two for possession of a firearm and 13 for sexual offences.

 A section 60 order, providing officers with additional search power, was in force in the carnival area until 2am this morning.